edenden/ixmap/README.md

     net.ipv4.ip_forward=1
     net.ipv6.conf.all.forwarding=1

-Add udev rule so that ixmap kernel module will be loaded automatically:
+Add udev rule so that ixmap kernel module will be loaded automatically
+(the parameter is depending on your environment):

     % cp ./extra/99-ixmap.rules /etc/udev/rules.d/
     % vi /etc/udev/rules.d/99-ixmap.rules